Event Agenda

 Speakers

-A: Panel A: Masoud Kipanya (Political Cartoonist, Illustrator, Animator, Radio/TV Producer/Presenter), Neema Bwaira (Manager for Civil Society, European Union Delegation to Tanzania)
+A: Panel A: Speakers: Masoud Kipanya (Political Cartoonist, Illustrator, Animator, Radio/TV Producer/Presenter), Neema Bwaira (Manager for Civil Society, European Union Delegation to Tanzania)

 B: Panel B: Vodacom Tanzania